What is the competition?

 The Competition is open to all UK residents in full-time education or training (year group 7-13 and Scottish/NI equivalent), and students can enter online and via regional heats.

-The UK Finals take place at The Big Bang Fair in March each year; the dates for 2020 are the 10th – 12th March.
+The UK Finals take place at The Big Bang Fair in March each year.

 Why get involved?